top of page

 Disclaimer:

-Healthcare organisations must review their specific operational, legal, and regulatory requirements before taking any action& may refer to Ministry of Electronics and Information Technology Notifications.
+Healthcare organisations must review their specific operational, legal, and regulatory requirements before taking any action and may refer to the Ministry of Electronics and Information Technology Notifications.

 Comments